Robert L. Gordon III: Civilian national service

 Throughout his life he has been involved in leadership, strategy, service, policymaking and education.
 From 1992 to 1993, as a White House Fellow, Gordon served in the White House as the Director of Special Operations for the Office of National Service and helped to found the AmeriCorps program.
 Before serving in the White House, he was the Special Assistant to three Secretaries of Veterans Affairs - the late Ed Derwinski and Jesse Brown; and Anthony Principi.

 Gordon has spent considerable time abroad researching national service systems.
 He was a member of a U.S. citizen's delegation to Italy in 1997 to help reform Italy's national service system.
 In 2006, he was a member of the American Jewish Committee Task Force to recommended a new national service strategy for the United States.

 Gordon is a member of the French-American Foundation and selected to its Young Leaders Program from 1994 - 1996, and a former board member.
 He served as a Center for Public Management Fellow at the Brookings Institution in 1996, and is also a former President of the West Point-Highland Falls Rotary Club and the recipient of Rotary's Distinguished Presidential Citation.
 In 2006 he was the recipient of Princeton University's Edward P. Bullard Distinguished Alumnus Award, and he was the recipient of the Bernard Gill Urban Service-Learning Leadership Award from National Youth Leadership Council.

 Gordon moved into the world of high technology after leaving government service, and was the Chief Strategy Officer of Upskill, a smart glasses software company headquartered in Vienna, Virginia; and Chief Global officer of Connected Living.

 Gordon is a former board member of SeaChange Capital.
-He was the Practitioner in Residence at Princeton University's School of Public and International Affairs (SPIA) from 2007 to 2008, and is currently on SPIA's advisory council.
+He was the Practitioner in Residence at Princeton University's School of Public and International Affairs (SPIA) from 2007 to 2008, and was on SPIA's advisory council.
 He is an advisor to several technology startups, including Unite US and Warrior Centric Health.
 He is a board member of Grab the Torch, the Service Year Alliance, and AVID.
 In 2017 Gordon was the recipient of the Franklin Award by the National Conference on Citizenship.